makwingchi/Ford_GoBike_Trips_Prediction/README.md

 </tbody>
 </table>

 ## 5.3.
-Cross-Validation{#link16}
+Cross-Validation
 Cross-validation allows us to see how generalizable our model is to a number of random samples, instead of two samples in the previous section.
-Here, we used an algorithm called °∞100-fold cross-validation°±.
+Here, we used an algorithm called ‚Äú100-fold cross-validation‚Äù.
 This methodology allows us to first partition the entire dataset into 100 equally sized subsets, hold out one of those subsets as the test set, train the model using the remaining 99 subsets, predict for the hold out subset, and record a goodness of fit metric.
 The average of the goodness of fit metrics across all 100 folds will also be generated.

 ```r